How much will I earn in finance?

 School leaver salaries

 Higher apprenticeship salaries in retail banking and corporate banking usually range from £13,000 to £18,000 depending on the employer, the nature of the programme and the location of the business.
 This is in addition to funding your degree and some employers allow a London weighting to compensate for the increased living costs for those in the capital.

 Your salary will increase as your career progresses.
 If you commit to continued professional development, you could end up on par with or surpassing people who join the business through graduate schemes – both in terms of position and salary – when you complete your school leaver programme.
 John Moorewood, head of emerging talent (Europe) at HSBC, said: ‘If apprentices choose to continue their studies to a higher level, they can be at the same level as a graduate by the time they are 21 – but with experience, a track record and reputation within the bank.’

 Graduates starting out in corporate banking tend to get paid more than those in retail banking, usually starting out on around £32,500.
 Some employers pay more.
 Lloyds, for instance, offers a starting salary of £38,000 for roles in corporate banking.
 You’ll receive pay rises with promotions.
 Following your graduate training you can earn more than £45,000 and at managerial level your pay cheque can top £75,000.

-Graduate jobs in investment banking tend to be the most lucrative of the three banking divisions, with average graduate salaries of £45,000.
-The latest AGR Graduate Recruitment Survey of its members, which include the largest investment banks, revealed that these expected to pay an average graduate starting salary of £45,000 in investment banking in 2016.
+Graduate jobs in investment banking tend to be the most lucrative of the three banking divisions.
+The latest AGR Graduate Recruitment Survey of its members, which include the largest investment banks, revealed that these expected to pay an average graduate starting salary of £32,900 in investment banking in 2018.
 And some would say these figures are conservative.
 Pay rises are awarded during the three-year graduate programme and continue thereafter, with salaries potentially hitting £100,000+ after only six years with a business.

 School leaver salaries